 Cutting Out Delays – Automatic Escalation of Problems

 This escalation process should be automatic so that the person who escalates it can say to their customer contact that it is part of the process.
 If the project is being done for an external customer, the costs of the delay should be passed on to them.
 This should be stated in the initial contract.

 What will happen, usually, in practice, is that the customers or business users that you are liaising with will not take this seriously at first.
 They’ll have other priorities.
 They would see the current business as being more important than a system they’ll get down the line.

 They don’t think you’ll report them.
 They don’t think you’ve got the balls to do it.
 They don’t think you’ll jeopardise your relationship with them by reporting them to their boss.
 Therefore you must do it.
-The sooner you do it on the project the better – and do it to someone that the other users didn’t think you would do it do.
-They must think ‘if he does it to them he could do it to me’.
+The sooner you do it on the project the better – and do it to someone who the other users didn’t think you would do it do.
+They must think “if he does it to them he could do it to me”.